SystemsApproach/book/preface.rst

 Preface
 =======

-It has been nearly ten years since the 5th Edition of *Computer
+It has been nearly ten years since the fifth edition of *Computer
 Networks: A Systems Approach* was published.
 Much has changed in that time, most notably, the explosion of the cloud and smartphone apps onto the scene.
-In many ways, this is reminiscent of the dramatic affect the Web was having on the Internet when we published the 1st Edition of the book in 1996.
+In many ways, this is reminiscent of the dramatic affect the Web was having on the Internet when we published the first edition of the book in 1996.

-The 6th Edition adapts to the times, but keeps the *Systems Approach* as its north star.
+The sixth edition adapts to the times, but keeps the *Systems Approach* as its North Star.
 In broad strokes, we update and improve this new edition in four main ways:

 -  We refresh the examples to reflect the current state of the world.